top of page

 Anejo

-Tequila with a deep golden color tone. maturation process between 12 - 18 months.
+Tequila with a deep golden color tone.
+Maturation process between 12 - 18 months in Jack Daniels Whiskey barrels.
 Very aromatic tequila, the scents of wood are complex, notes of vanilla, light coffee, caramel and floral.
 Full-bodied, balanced with a dominant unctuousness on the palate with a long-lasting sweet and smooth woody finish.

 750mL